A Tract on Monetary Reform: Legacy

 The book's arguments about the trade-off between exchange rate stability and domestic price stability continue to influence modern discussions of monetary policy, particularly in the context of European monetary union and emerging market exchange rate policies.

+The Tract is the source of Keynes's famous remark, "in the long run we are all dead."
+This occurs in the context of noting that price level should vary in direct proportion to money quantity if other variables return to their former values, but the short-term dynamics of this process have practical importance.

 Publication history

 The book was first published by Macmillan and Co., Ltd. in 1923 and has been reprinted.